BoTreeConsultingTeam/github_commits/README.md

 1. When user commits on github, the commit message should include `#rm123` where `123` should be the issue_id in redmine for which the commit is pushed. for eg : `git commit -m 'user signup - #rm123'`

 2. User who pushes commit on github, should have the same email address which is used as redmine user also.
-It will add comment on behal of the original user or admin user.
+It will add comment on behalf of the original user or admin user.

 3. Configure the environment variable `GITHUB_SECRET_TOKEN` when you run Redmine and also use the same token while creating a webhook on github.